 In some cases it may be necessary to exclude a pupil if they have directly breached our behaviour rules.
 In accordance with our Catholic ethos, this will be a last resort and only considered after other avenues have been explored.
-Only the Headteacher can exclude a student from school or in her absence the Deputy Head for a fixed term, after investigation.
-Only the Head teacher can decide to permanently exclude a child.
+Only the Head teacher can exclude a student from school.
 Student misbehaviour must be recorded appropriately ahead of any decision to exclude.
 There are legal procedures which relate to exclusion, including a right of appeal.
 St Cuthbert's RC First School will only use the sanction of fixed term/permanent exclusion for persistent refusal to comply with our Behaviour Policy or for individual incidents of a serious nature.
 Such incidents may include: